garg3133/zulipbot-action/activity-action/README.md

-# areas-action
+# activity-action

-_activity-action_ keeps a track on all the open issues and pull requests in a repository.
+_activity-action_ keeps a track on all the open issues and pull requests in your repository.

 If any issue is found to be inactive for more than a specific number of days (neither the issue nor the PRs linked to the issue have been updated for more than the specified days), it posts a reminder to the contributor assigned to that issue (by commenting on the issue), and automatically unassigns the contributor from the issue if no progress is made for a specific number of days even after the reminder.